Gigawashudas/contact-book-OOP/README.md

 To start the project run main.py

-# contact book CLI system
+# contact book CLI system using OOP

 TASKS: